 In the past Ditalini and I have smoked and devoured salmon, turkey, chicken, duck, and goose, but today I’m smoking a beef brisket and two racks of pork back ribs.
 My method of setting up the smoker has, so far, always been the same.
-Here’s the step-by-step:
+Here’s my step-by-step:

-When the charcoal’s hot and just covered with light gray ash, I dump it from the chimney onto the rack in the bottom of the smoker, making sure the three vent doors in the bottom of the smoker are all the way open.
+When the charcoal’s covered with light gray ash, I dump it from the chimney onto the rack in the bottom of the smoker, making sure the three vent doors in the bottom of the smoker are all the way open.
 Then I start putting the smoker together, wearing oven gloves as I work, since the charcoal is really hot.

 Using oven gloves, I lower the bottom smoking rack into place and put whatever I’m smoking on the rack.
 This is our beef brisket, which I coated with dry rub two days ago and have been storing in the refrigerator.

 Still wearing the gloves, I lower the top rack onto the top of the smoker body.
 I’m using a rib rack today to hold them upright.

 Now I put the lid on top of the smoker, making sure the vent on the lid is all the way open.
 I then open the side door on the body of the smoker and toss wood chips onto the charcoal.

 We’re smoking.
 As you can see, I try to keep everything I’ll need close at hand: a bin of charcoal with a scoop, more wood chips, a comfy chair, oven gloves, long-handled tongs, and a meat thermometer.

 I’m not a scientific smoker, but the idea is to maintain an interior temperature of 225–275°F while smoking.
 I place an oven thermometer on the top rack of the smoker and check it occasionally, regulating the temperature by adjusting the lower vent doors (the top one always stays wide open).
 One of these days I might add a thermometer to the lid of the smoker (new versions of the Weber come with one).